 Only a small number of elite pistol shooters will be exempt from the handgun ban to allow them to train in the run-up to the Olympics.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Currently, Olympic shooters wishing to practice their sport can only do so abroad.

 A Department for Culture , Media and Sport (DCMS) spokesman told Shooting Times: “UK Sport and DCMS are committed to doing all we can to maximise our chances of success in 2012 in all Olympic sports.”